-Residency candidates must be graduates of medical schools in the United States or Canada accredited by the Liaison Committee on Medical Education or be a graduate of a foreign medical school acceptable to the American Board of Pathology and hold an ECFMG certificate.
+Residency candidates must be graduates of medical schools in the United States or Canada accredited by the Liaison Committee on Medical Education or be graduated from a foreign medical school acceptable to the American Board of Pathology and hold an ECFMG certificate.

 Frequently Asked Questions (FAQs)